Gayatrimurali/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_10_Lab1_Ex01_Hunting-V2.md

 1. Scroll left to notice that the *Severity* column is now populated with the incident's data.

-### Task 2: Create a NRT query rule
+### Task 2: Create an NRT query rule

-In this task, instead of using a LiveStream, you will create a NRT analytics query rule.
-NRT rules run every minute and look back one minute.
-The benefit of NRT rules is they can use the alert and incident creation logic.
+In this task, instead of using a LiveStream, you'll create an NRT analytics query rule.
+NRT rules run every minute and lookback one minute.
+The benefit to NRT rules are they can use the alert and incident creation logic.

 1. Select the **Analytics** page under *Configuration* in Microsoft Sentinel.